 Rio de Janeiro, Brazil

-December is prime time to visit South America.
+December is the prime time to visit South America.
 It’s the height of summer, with balmy, warm weather and long days, but you still get the fun of seasonal celebrations like Christmas and New Year’s Eve.

 Visiting Rio in December, you can spend your days tanning at Copacabana Beach or swimming in the ocean, visiting iconic sites like Christ the Redeemer and Sugarloaf Mountain, and better yet, ringing in the new year.
 This is Rio’s second-biggest festa after the famed Carnival, with countless parties hosted along Copacabana Beach and in the city streets before culminating in a spectacular fireworks show on Guanabara Bay.